intel/llvm/sycl/doc/syclcompat/README.md

-`vectorized_binary` computes the `BinaryOperation` for two operands, with each value treated as a vector type. `vectorized_unary` offers the same interface for operations with a single operand.
+`vectorized_binary` computes the `BinaryOperation` for two operands, with each value treated as a vector type. `vectorized_unary` offers the same interface for operations with a single operand. `vectorized_ternary` offers the interface for three operands with two `BinaryOperation`.
 The implemented `BinaryOperation`s are `abs_diff`, `add_sat`, `rhadd`, `hadd`,
 `maximum`, `minimum`, and `sub_sat`.
+And the `vectorized_with_pred` offers the `BinaryOperation` for two operands, meanwihle provides the pred of high/low halfword operation.

 ```cpp
 namespace syclcompat {